Suspected Shooting At Station In North London

 Local officers and armed police arrived on the scene at 00:24 on Friday outside Turnpike Lane Station.

-A red double-decker bus, the 221 headed to Edgeware Road, was left damaged.
+A red double-decker bus, the 221 headed to Edgeware, was left damaged.

 Evidence of firearms discharge was found at the scene.